Best Practices for Charging Golf Cart Batteries

 Avoiding Common Charging Mistakes

-• Don’t use an incompatible charger.
+• Using an incompatible or damaged charger.

 Overcharging and Undercharging Risks